Cookadle/cart253/frogfrogfrog/ideas.md

 https://github.com/Dajuuu/2D-Platformer-p5

-last game:
+Ping pong frog;
+make it so that if spider collides with fly ai get point?

 clicker game
-frog in jail
-short length
-click 20 times to free frog
+once freed
-once freed spider come out
+spider come out
-you get eaten game over
+you get eaten
-ADD
+game over

+jump frog game
+add spider character on the other side of the screen where obstacles come out

+Files
+ORGANIZE YOUR FILES PER GAMES AND NOT ASSETS SILLY